wied03/karma-opal-rspec/README.md

 3) Install karma-opal-rspec

-Until I publish an NPM package, you'll need to `npm pack` this repo and then run `npm install karma-opal-rspec-1.0.0.tgz` in your project
+Until I publish an NPM package (still trying to fix some Travis issues), you'll need to `npm pack` this repo and then run `npm install karma-opal-rspec-1.0.0.tgz` in your project

 4) Configure Karma